jstrieb/code-grid/README.md

 ```

 The following advanced example adds a formula function for interactive
 checkboxes.
-The ouput value of the formula is the checked state of the box.
+The output value of the formula is the checked state of the box.
 Note
 the use of `this.set` in the callback to update the cell's value upon
 interaction, and `this.update` to set the initial value of the checkbox.
 Setting
 the initial value means the checkbox state is saved and loaded from the URL.